irschad/install-jenkins/README.md

 3. Enter the initial administrator password.
 4. Install the suggested plugins.
 5. Create your first admin user.
+6. Complete the setup and access the Jenkins dashboard.

-6. If you encounter permission issues with the Docker socket, perform the following steps:
+Note: If you encounter permission issues with the Docker socket, perform the following steps:
    ```bash
    docker exec -it -u 0 <container-id> bash
    ```